ashutoshrabia/cs787_clip-vdt/README.md

- # Reproducing GPT-Generated Prompts for Zero-Shot CLIP
+ # Implemented CLIP Zero-Shot classification using GPT generated VDT's

 This project reproduces two datasets from the paper:
 - Oxford Pets